vdave/vdave.github.io/README.md

 In detail, this will `git commit` changes to `src` with a boilerplate commit message and `git push` to `origin/src`, then checkout `gh-pages` (or `master`), remove everything, copy the build result (in `./site`) from a tmp directory to the branch, `commit` with a timestamp, force `push` to the respective branch, an checkout `src` again.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sdruskat/tufte-css-jekyll.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).